Worteks/RC2Matrix/README.md

 Optionnaly, you can run `./mongofiles_exportall.sh <dbname> <dbuser> <dbpass>` to export files and images (in this repository).
 It will export files in a temporary directory, printed at the end of the script.

+Instead, you can also run `./mongo_exportpublic.sh <dbname> <dbuser> <dbpass>` to export only public data (all users, public rooms, messages in these public rooms only, attachments mentionned in these messages only).

 ## Preparing Synapse server

 On the Synapse server you need an admin account (user/pass) or directly its token.